EquinoxAlpha/imgui-sdl2-sys-support/README.md

 ## Why?
 I was working on a project that involved hooking some SDL2 functions inside another program.
 For that reason, I only had access to their C representation (which makes using the sdl2 crate impossible), and other crates that provide this support all use the sdl2 crate.
 So I rewrote the original dear imgui SDL2 support in Rust.

 However, the sdl2_sys bindings were missing a lot of definitions to make them suitable for this, so I had to generate my own with bindgen.
-You can find the bindings used for this in the src/bindings directory.
+The bindings can be found in the src/bindings.rs file.

 ## Usage
 Initialize the ImGuiSDL2 struct: